learnflight/learnflight.github.io/source/_posts/2014-03-01-how-to-integrate-flight-into-an-existing-javascript-application.markdown

 });
 {% endcodeblock %}

-We are going to attach our component to each of the tweet stats element and done.
+We are going to attach our component to each of the color stats element and done.

 {% codeblock page/default.js lang:js %}

-var TweetStat = require('components/color_stat');
+var ColorStat = require('components/color_stat');

-TweetStat.attachTo('.tweet-stat');
+ColorStat.attachTo('.color-stat');

 {% endcodeblock %}

 By now we are done migrating our first component, lets continue with the history component.
-We are going to follow the same steps
+We are going to follow the same steps:

 1) Create an empty component.